-13.10 If a child has suffered abuse or harm, a MASH referral will also be made.
+13.10 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made.

 13.11 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Barr's Hill School in managing the allegation.